How to Approach Older Generations in a Family Business about a New ERP

 To avoid generational rifts, be mindful of the following:

-- Honor Both Adaptors and Innovators: Family dynamics usually include both—Adaptors (steady, cautious, protective of the past) and Innovators (bold, future-focused).
-Respect and leverage each style to find a balanced path forward.
+• Respect both Adaptors and Innovators.
+Family dynamics usually include both—Adaptors (steady, cautious, protective of the past) and Innovators (bold, future-focused).
+Respect and leverage each style to find a balanced way forward.

-Even with the best intentions, some conversations can become difficult.
-Recognizing when it is time to pause is just as important as knowing when to push forward.
+Even with the best intentions, some conversations can be challenging.
+Knowing when to pause is just as important as knowing when to push forward.

 Knowing When to Pause

-Progress requires patience.
-Sometimes, the most productive move is to step back from the conversation to protect family relationships and ensure the project’s long-term success.
+Progress takes patience.
+Sometimes, the best move is to step back from the conversation to protect family relationships and ensure the project’s long-term success.

-Recognizing signs of strain is essential.
-Watch for indicators that a pause is needed:
+Recognizing signs of strain is vital.
+Watch for signs:

-- Repeated Deflection or Avoidance: If they consistently change the subject, they may need more support and/or time to process the conversation.
+• Avoiding or deflecting the topic.
+If they consistently change the subject, they may need more time and support to process the conversation.

-- Escalating Conflict: Heated exchanges or personal jabs are signals to pause, reconnect on shared values, and revisit the topic later.
+• Conflict arises.
+Heated exchanges or personal attacks are signs to pause, reconnect on shared values, and revisit the topic later.

-Pausing at these moments is not a failure.
-It preserves crucial relationships and allows for more constructive dialogue to happen later.
+Pausing at these moments isn’t a failure.
+It helps preserve relationships and paves the way for more construction conversations later.

 Building a Bridge to the Future